Reputation, Learning and Project Choice in Frictional Economies: Model

 Specifically, $\tau$ is adapted to the filtration $\bm{I}$.
 Namely, $\{\tau\leq t\}$ is $\{\pi_s: s<t\}$-measurable for every $t\in \BR_+$.

-Formally, in the above stopping time problem, if the success happens before the agent stops backing the project (namely when $\sigma_q \leq \tau$), the agent collects the discounted unit payoff, has paid the flow cost until time $\sigma_q$, and successfully leaves the project with the updated reputation function $w(\pi_{\sigma_q})$, where $\pi_{\sigma_q}$ is the updated posterior belief reflecting the successful exit, so $\pi_{\sigma_q}=1$.
+Formally, in the above stopping time problem, if the success happens before the agent stops backing the project (namely when $\sigma_q \leq \tau$), the agent collects the discounted unit payoff, has paid the flow cost until time $\sigma_q$, and successfully leaves the project with the updated reputation function $w(\pi_{\sigma_q})$.
+Observe that $\pi_{\sigma_q}$ is the updated posterior belief reflecting the successful exit, hence $\pi_{\sigma_q}=1$.

-On the other hand, if the agent stops the project before the success realization (namely when $\tau<\sigma_q$), then she has just paid the flow cost up until time $\tau$, and leaves with the updated reputation function $w(\pi_\tau)$, reflecting the fact that the success has not happened until time $\tau$.
+On the other hand, if the agent stops the project before the realization of success (specifically when $\tau<\sigma_q$), she only incurs the flow cost up to time $\tau$, and leaves with the updated reputation function $w(\pi_\tau)$ --- reflecting the fact that the success has not happened until time $\tau$.
 Therefore, the exit option at the stopping time $\tau$ is the agent's reservation value of holding reputation $\pi_\tau$, i.e., $w(\pi_\tau)$.